oduerr/dl_tutorial/README.md

-# deep_tutorial
+# Tutorials for deep learning.

-Tutorial for deep learning
+In this place I like to collect tutorials for deep learning.
+Currently I have done a tutorial for the great lasagne Framework.
+See [lasagne](lasagne)